 Grapefruit Seed Extract (GSE) is a powerful antioxidant compound that has a range of uses in humans and animals alike.
-Grapefruit seed extract is effective in curing oral infections, removing tooth plaque and tartar, and relieving a variety of gum disorders and bad breath.
-This versatile compound is also useful for the treatment of colds, strep throat, cold sores, digestive upset, and a range of parasitic and bacterial infections.
+Grapefruit seed extract is effective in killing harmful oral bacteria, removing tooth plaque and tartar, and relieving a variety of gum disorders and bad breath.
+This versatile compound has been used for colds, strep throat, cold sores, digestive upset, and a range of parasitic and bacterial infections.
 GSE raises the pH of the body, which aids in overall health because disease-causing microforms like fungi, bacteria, and viruses die in an alkaline oxygenated environment.

 Grape Seed Extract is a flavonoid that strengthens and protects living tissue.
-This powerful ingredient can heal teeth and gums as well as strengthen blood vessels, aid in circulation, and reduce risks of cancer.
-Grape seed extract can inhibit oral sugar metabolism and stop bacteria that cause tooth decay from growing.
+This powerful ingredient can fortify teeth and gums, strengthen blood vessels and aid in circulation.
+Grape seed extract inhibits oral sugar metabolism and kills bacteria that cause tooth decay to grow.
 It can also improve the capacity of cells to survive after exposure to DNA damaging radiation, and it can extend the life of cells.

 Note: Grapes and raisins are harmful to dogs.
 However, the grape seed is an entirely different chemical compound than the pulp and is not only harmless to dogs but very beneficial for both dog dental care and general wellness.

 Propolis Extract is a fascinating mixture that is gathered by honey bees.
 Propolis fights harmful bacteria but doesn't hurt the friendly bacteria in the body.
-The antimicrobial properties of Propolis can prevent cavities and protect against tooth decay as well as other forms of oral disease.
+The antimicrobial properties of Propolis have been proven to prevent cavities and protect against tooth decay as well as other forms of oral disease.
 Those who take propolis regularly have a tendency to avoid colds and seem to develop a natural immunity to common viruses and flu.

 Pure Stevia is a plant that doesn't contain any sugar or calories but tastes sweet.
 Stevia won't raise blood-sugar so it is widely used in dog foods to make them taste better without putting the dog at risk.
 Stevia improves insulin sensitivity and helps the production of insulin in diabetic test subjects.
 It has also been shown to inhibit the growth and reproduction of bacteria, including the ones that cause gum disease and tooth decay, so it is a popular dog dental care ingredient.